katiejots/fp-in-the-cloud/README.md

 Go to [http://localhost:4000](http://localhost:4000) in your browser to view the application.

-* To use the GHCI REPL in the context of your application code, use the command `cabal repl`.
+* To use the GHCI REPL in the context of your application code, execute the command `cabal repl src/Main.hs` from the root of the repository.

 # Making Changes